Andre Ward: Ward vs. Kovalev II

 Kovalev's manager Egis Klimas announced that negotiations had begun for the rematch between Ward and Kovalev.
 Ward threatened to retire if he didn't get things "his way" for the rematch.
 According to the NSAC, The T-Mobile Arena was put on hold for June 17, 2017, on HBO PPV.
 On March 24, 2017, Kovalev revealed via Social Media that he had signed his end of the deal.
 It was also noted that the rematch would take place at the Mandalay Bay in Paradise, Nevada on HBO PPV.
 On April 4, Roc Nation Sports and Main Events confirmed that terms were agreed for the rematch to take place on HBO PPV.
 The fight was billed as No Excuses.
 Ward addressed the public by stating, "I'm going to keep it short and sweet.
 You got what you asked for -- now you have to see me on June 17.
 This time leave the excuses at home."
 The Las Vegas Sun confirmed the bout will take place at the Mandalay Bay Events Center.
 On April 10, Kathy Duva said that there would be no rematch clause in place for a third fight, meaning whoever would win, would not be obliged to fight another rematch.
 The fight purses were revealed before the fight with Ward taking a guaranteed $6.5 million and Kovalev, not having a base purse, would receive a percentage of PPV and gate revenue.

 In front of 10,592, the fight ended with controversy in the 8th round with a victory for Ward.
-A right hand from Ward had Kovalev in trouble, which was followed by several body shots, including a low blow.
-Tony Weeks stopped the fight, with Kovalev sitting on the middle rope, visibly hurt from the strikes he was subjected to.
+A right hand from Ward had Kovalev in trouble, which was followed by several low blows.
+Tony Weeks stopped the fight, with Kovalev sitting on the middle rope, visibly hurt from the low blows he was subjected to.
 At the time of stoppage, two judges had Ward ahead 67–66, whilst the third judge had it 68–65 in favor of Kovalev.
 CompuBox stats showed that Ward landed 80 of 238 punches (34%) whilst Kovalev landed more punches with 95 of his 407 thrown (23%).